FaultyPine/Brawlback/README.md

 ## MacOSX Requirements

-To be able to execute the above steps on macos you will need to get a couple things set up first:
+To be able to execute the above steps on macos you will need to get a couple things set up first (ignore mingw from the above steps though):
 - Install DEVKITPRO/DEVKITCPP: https://devkitpro.org/wiki/Getting_Started
   - Follow steps for macos and then run `$ sudo dkp-pacman -S wii-dev`
   - Install devkitPPC and optionally devkitPPC-gdb for advanced debugging